-Online registration for The National is now open, and you get to choose how you will participate!
-The fees are the same to attend either format.
+Online registration for The National is now open!
 If you do not have an APMA.org account, you may create one on the registration site.

 Online registration is the preferred method of registration.
 However, you may also download a PDF registration form:

 Cancellation requests must be made in writing.
-Cancellations received before July 29 will receive a refund minus a $150 fee.
-No refunds available for no-shows or cancellations received after the start of the event.
-Refunds will be processed after the event.
+Cancellations received prior to the start of The National will receive a refund minus a service fee ($150 for podiatric physicians; $50 for podiatric medical assistants).
+No refunds are available for no-shows or cancellations received after the start of the event.
+Refunds will be remitted after the close of the event.

-Join APMA in our second virtual edition of the Team APMA 5K.
+Join APMA in our second hybrid edition of the Team APMA 5K!

 Proceeds from your registration will support student financial aid through the foundation.
-Scholarships are awarded annually to eligible third- and fourth-year podiatric medical students at the nine accredited colleges of podiatric medicine.
+Scholarships are awarded annually to eligible podiatric medical students at the nine accredited colleges of podiatric medicine.